automl/amltk/docs/guides/scheduling.md

-AutoML-toolkit was designed to make offloading computation away from the main process __easy__, to foster increased ability for interact-ability deployment and control.
+AutoML-toolkit was designed to make offloading computation away from the main process __easy__, to foster increased ability for interact-ability, deployment and control.
 At the same time, we wanted to have an event based system to manage the complexity that comes with AutoML systems, all while making the API intuitive and extensible.